rednafi/digressions/_posts/python/2020-04-06-python-precommit.md

 git commit -m "Commit message"
 ```

-However, if you wish to run the hooks manually on every file, you can do that via:
+However, if you wish to run the hooks manually on every file, you can do so via:

 ```bash
 pre-commit run --all-files